 Before you go and fill your fridge with tofu, it’s important to do some research on diet alternatives.
 While most people have strong opinions on the which diet is best, it’s worth looking into the benefits of a plant-based diet for both personal and planetary health.

-One online resource worth checking out is Plant Proof, which offers a wealth of information on the plant-based diet.
+One of our favourites is Plant Proof, which offers a wealth of information on the plant-based diet.
 On the Plant Proof blog, you will find an ongoing evolution of work addressing different topics ranging from nutrition to sustainability which are relevant to people with different health and performance goals.
 At its core, each post aims to summarise complex and sometimes confusing nutritional information in a simple way.

 It’s time to be mindful of the food on our plate every day, where it comes from and what it takes to get it there — the solution to the longevity of our planet lies in your next meal.